Alanoudh/drlnd-Navigation/Report.md

 In this project I used both techniques to train the DQN agent.

+### DQN Architecture
+The model architecture used is the same for both the local and target networks. <br />
+* Number of layers: it consists of 3 fully-connected layers.
+* Units in each layer: the input layer has 37 units (takes as an input a vector of size 37).
+The first and second hidden layers contain 64 units each.
+The output layer has 4 output units (action number).
-The model architecture used is the same for both the local and target networks.
-It consists of 3 fully-connected layers.
-The first 2 layers use a ReLU activation, while the output layer has the no activation function.
+* Activation function: The first 2 layers use a ReLU activation, while the output layer has the no activation function.

 ### HyperParameters:
 RL hyperparameters: